WeiyiNTime/Single-Image-SVBRDF-with-Aux-Renderings/README.md

 ```

 ## Contact
-Feel free to email me if you have any questions: nieyongwei@scut.edu.cn.
+Feel free to email me if you have any questions: nieyongwei@scut.edu.cn